8.3.2. CYP2D6¶

 - Carriers are “extensive metabolizers (EM)”

-- CYP2D6 has limited capacity
+- CYP2D6 has limited performance

-- Carriers are poor metabolizers (PM)
+- Carriers are “poor metabolizers (PM)”

 - Effects amplified